mrsarm/backset/docs/api.md

 #### DELETE /tenants/{id}

-The tenant cannot have elements before deletion.

 ```shell
 $ http DELETE :8558/tenants/my-tentant
 HTTP/1.1 204 No Content
 ...
 ```

+The tenant cannot have elements before deletion.
+In case it has, an HTTP 400 is returned, unless the endpoint is called with `?force=true`, in which case all elements will be deleted as well.

 ### Elements in tenants endpoints